Colorectal Cancer FAQsTopics

 Colorectal cancer screening should be a part of routine healthcare for people starting at the age of 50.
 People at higher risk for colon cancer should be screened earlier.
 These people should discuss colorectal cancer screening with their gastroenterologist to determine the right plan for them.
+African-American people should talk with their doctor about being screened starting at age 45.
 The bottom line: screening saves lives.
 Colorectal cancers almost always develop from precancerous polyps (abnormal growths) in the colon or rectum.
 Screening tests can find polyps, which can be removed before they turn into cancer.
 Screening tests also can find colorectal cancer early, when treatment works best and the chance for a full recovery is very high.
 Having regular screening tests beginning at age 50 could save your life.
 On occasion, your doctor may wish to start colorectal cancer screening at an earlier age than 50.
 We know that people whose parents (or other family members) have had colonic polyps or colon cancer at a young age are at higher risk of getting these problems themselves at a younger age.
 If you are such a person, your doctor may wish to start your screening at age 40 or 10 years prior to the onset of your family member's problems.
 When discussing these issues with your doctor, it is important to say not only who in the family has had polyps or cancer, but at what age they were when they had them.

 What is the best colon cancer screening test?